nmstreethran/nmstreethran/README.md

-# Hello!
+### Hello there! 😄

+A few things about me:

-I am a master's student in Geographical Information Systems at the University of Aberdeen.
-I have a background in Renewable Energy Engineering and 2.5 years of research experience spanning industry, academia, and the public sector.
+- I'm currently a master's student in Geographical Information Systems at the University of Aberdeen.

-My interests lie at the intersection of geospatial technologies and mathematical modelling for quantifying the environmental and societal benefits and costs of renewable energy development.
-I am passionate about using open source software and open data to improve public participation in environmental decision making.
+- I'm interested in using open source software and data to enhance renewable energy development and public participation in environmental decision making.

-I am proficient in handling, analysing, and representing large quantities of spatial and temporal data using industry tools and programming languages, including Python, R, and QGIS.
-I am also familiar with operating command-line interfaces and writing shell scripts in Linux and Microsoft Windows through the frequent use of software on both platforms.
+- Some tools I use to handle, analyse, and visualise spatial and temporal data are Python, R, and QGIS.
+- I'm also familiar with shell scripts and command line interfaces in Linux and Microsoft Windows.

-Having lived in three countries in Europe and Asia, I have experience collaborating with a diverse range of people and stakeholders in both professional and casual settings.
-Among other things, I enjoy role-playing games, nature walks, and typesetting in LaTeX.
+- I enjoy role-playing and story-rich games, nature walks, and typesetting in LaTeX.
+- I've lived in Malaysia, Norway, and the UK.
+- My pronouns are she/her.

 Thank you for stopping by, and please feel free to contact me if you find my profile interesting!